Skip to main content

 Report Implementation Guide Listening session appendix Technical appendix

-To achieve net-zero emissions before 2050 requires that the United States takes a comprehensive, all-of-society commitment to climate action.
-We must set ambitious targets and engage in society-wide approaches to lowering greenhouse gas emissions, transitioning to clean energy sources, and the like, embedding those commitments in the U.S. 2035 NDC (nationally determined commitments).
+Achieving net-zero emissions before 2050 requires that the United States takes a comprehensive, all-of-society commitment to climate action.
+We must set ambitious targets and engage in society-wide approaches to lowering greenhouse gas emissions, transitioning to clean energy sources, and the like, embedding those commitments in the U.S. 2035 NDC (Nationally Determined Contributions).

 A new report titled “Toward 2035: Forging a High-Ambition U.S. Climate Pathway,” by the Center for Global Sustainability shows that with coordinated action from federal and non-federal entities (such as states, cities, and businesses), the United States could cut emissions by 65% from 2005 levels by 2035.
 Following ambitious pathways through 2035, the United States can meet its climate goals and remain aligned with the Paris Agreement’s global 1.5°C temperature rise target.